martin-martin/fake-jobs/tutorial.md

 ## Conclusion

 Beautiful Soup is packed with useful functionality to parse HTML data.
 It's a trusted and helpful companion for your web scraping adventures.
-Its [documentation](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) is comprehensive and relatively user-friendly to get started with.
+Its [documentation](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) is comprehensive and user-friendly to get started with.
 You'll find that Beautiful Soup will cater to most of your parsing needs, from [navigating](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#navigating-the-tree) to [advanced searching](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#searching-the-tree) through the results.

-In this tutorial, you've learned how to scrape data from the Web using Python, `requests`, and Beautiful Soup.
+In this tutorial, you learned how to scrape data from the Web using Python, `requests`, and Beautiful Soup.
 You built a script that fetches job postings from the Internet and went through the full web scraping process from start to finish.

 **You learned how to:**